 - What kind of support do International students receive?

 UConn Law provides you with a vast array of support.
 You will receive help with finding housing, getting settled, you will be provided with individual course counseling, career counseling and networking opportunities.

 - What social activities take place?

-Both the International Programs office and the Student Services plan social activities open to all students throughout the year.
+Both the International and Graduate Programs office and the Student Services plan social activities open to all students throughout the year.
 There is an events calendar posted on the UConn Law School website, and you will be given a calendar with optional events during orientation.

 - Can I work during my studies?

 UConn’s International Student & Scholar Services Department (ISSS) can help you with any questions on what type of work is authorized under your visa.